sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 #> [1] MULTIPOLYGON POLYGON

 #> 18 Levels: GEOMETRY POINT LINESTRING POLYGON MULTIPOINT ...
-TRIANGLE
+TRIANGLErbind() can easily stack sf-objects with

 sf_do.call <- do.call(rbind, l_diff_geom_type)